NTSB Warns Of Midair Collision Risk At Burbank Airport

 Key Takeaways:

-• NTSB Chair Jennifer Homendy warned that Hollywood Burbank Airport (BUR) is at high risk for a deadly midair collision, citing persistent, ignored safety concerns from airlines regarding congestion and mixed air traffic.
+• NTSB Chair Jennifer Homendy warned that Hollywood Burbank Airport (BUR) faces a high risk of a deadly midair collision due to congestion and mixed air traffic, citing ignored safety concerns from commercial airlines.

-• The FAA claims to have implemented safety improvements at Burbank, including using AI tools to identify high-traffic "hotspots" and permanently lowering the Van Nuys traffic pattern to reduce conflicts with Burbank arrivals.
+• The FAA claims to have implemented safety improvements, including using AI to identify high-traffic hotspots and permanently lowering the Van Nuys traffic pattern to reduce conflicts with Burbank operations, which they state has resulted in fewer TCAS alerts.

 See a mistake?
 Contact us.